Barry-Greaves/machine-learning/README.md

 ## Content

-The the majority of the code used for the website is original and created using what I learned in the Code Institute HTML and CSS Modules.
+The the majority of the code used for the website is original and created using what I learned in the Code Institute HTML and CSS Modules and Love Running Project.
 Any additional sources are outlined below.

 ### Supler Simple Dev - [HTML & CSS Full Course](https://youtu.be/G3e-cpL7ofc)